RaVeR76/The-Kicks-Fix/bugs.md

 ### **More Model Errors**

 * **Issue**
-Still had similar issues to previous bug, **Bug 5**, when I did a dry run on my Kicks App even though I had made my Common App first & imported the three models from my Common App.
+Still had similar issues to previous bug, **Bug 5**, when I did a dry run on my Kicks App even though I had made my Common App first and imported the three models from my Common App.

 * **Fix**
 This was due to the fact I needed to add *common*, i.e. ```common.Category```, instead of just *Category* to my ForeignKeys for all three imports.
 Plus I needed to install Pillow for my imageField to work.
 You can see this change in the secong image above.